 The Federal Council is the government of Switzerland.
 It is composed of seven councillors who are elected by the Federal Parliament.
 Their role is to manage day-to-day business, oversee the Confederation's finances and put forward laws to be adopted by Parliament.

 Each councillor chairs a department of the Federal Administration.
-Their term of office is four years and they are elected by Parliament, considered the voice of the people.
+They are elected by Parliament for a term of office is four years and are considered the voice of the people.

 Because of power sharing, the government currently represents four separate political parties.